M Y A D V I C E

 - Ask yourself, “Are they even good at growing orchids?”

 Aspire to be like good growers, not like “average growers.”
 I see LOTS of people wheeling and dealing their “expert advice” on forums, on Facebook groups and on YouTube—so many of them have average or bad-looking orchids.
-For example, their plants are dehydrated, stunted, dropping leaves, etc. Your goal: take advice from people who know what they’re doing, which leads to my next point;
+For example, their plants are dehydrated, stunted, dropping leaves, etc. Your goal should be to take advice from people who know what they’re doing, which leads to my next point;

 - Request to see a couple photos of their orchids and/or their growing area

 “Photos as proof.”
-If they can’t back up what they’re saying…pay no attention to their advice.
-If they do show you their plants, look for signs of health and vigor, good leaves, hydrated roots, a HEALTHY plant; don’t just look for a spike or flowers.
+If they can’t back up what they’re saying…don’t pay attention to their advice.
+If they do show you their plants, look for signs of health and vigor, good leaves, hydrated roots, a HEALTHY plant…a mature plant (not a young, newly purchased one); don’t just look at the flowers.
 Did you know: if an orchid is in spike, it doesn’t necessarily mean it’s thriving?
 Orchids will flower to ensure the genetic lineage is preserved and even the most beat up, crappy looking plant will try to flower in an effort to reproduce.

 - Ask how long they’ve had their plant(s) for